tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 - Preserves hexagons at water boundaries
 - Creates nodes on the land portion of boundary hexagons
 - Creates water boundary nodes along the intersection of boundary hexagons and water obstacles
+- Creates additional water boundary nodes in water hexagons for improved connectivity
+- Creates bridge nodes at strategic locations to connect across narrow water obstacles
+- Implements directional filtering for more natural edge creation
 - Connects boundary nodes to both terrain and water boundary nodes
-- Creates five types of edges: land-land, land-boundary, boundary-boundary, boundary-water, and water-boundary
+- Creates seven types of edges: land-land, land-boundary, boundary-boundary, boundary-water, water-boundary, water-boundary-to-boundary, and bridge-to-boundary

 **Advantages**:
 - Fills the "white space" between terrain and water
-- Better connectivity than the standard approach
+- Best connectivity with bridge nodes and water boundary extensions
 - More natural representation of water boundaries
 - Maintains the hexagonal grid structure for consistency
 - Ensures optimal pathfinding around water obstacles
+- Directional filtering creates more natural-looking connections
+- Bridge nodes provide strategic crossings at narrow water obstacles

 **Limitations**:
 - Creates more nodes and edges than the standard approach